NITHIN-KESHAV/Text-to-SQL/README.md

-# Natural Language to SQL with LangGraph
+# Text to SQL with LangGraph

 This project implements a natural language to SQL query system for a PostgreSQL database containing the Pagila/IMDB dataset.
 It uses LangGraph to define an agentic workflow that processes natural language questions, converts them to SQL, and returns meaningful results with visualizations.